 Too many sources, not enough time

-Why are forecasts so far off?
+Why are financial forecasts so far off?
 One problem is the sheer volume of data.
 In that same report, 41% of CFOs say their teams manage data from 3-5 sources, while 47% still manually aggregate data from disparate source systems.
 As a result, they’re spending so much time just trying to collect the data and get it to be apples-to-apples that they don’t have enough time left for the in-depth analysis needed to create an accurate scalable forecast.

 To complicate matters, closing the fiscal books can take so long that, after processing the final general ledger entries and producing the fiscal month-end report for the C-suite, the next month’s cycle begins immediately.
 Again, there’s little time for analysis or to implement progressive corporate performance management (CPM) methods.

 More scale, less fail

 For finance departments looking for scalable solutions, the answer is cloud-based financial software designed with scalable finance in mind.
 Using financial software to automate data collection, facilitate collaboration across departments, and simplify reporting lets you put in place a process that’s as robust at $1 million a year as it is at $10 million, $100 million, $1 billion, or more.